Denton-L/based-connect/README.txt

 Get-PnpDevice -class Bluetooth | Select-Object -Property FriendlyName, DeviceID
 ```
 to enumerate the Bluetooth device ID.
+The device ID needs to be written as
+AA:BB:CC:DD:EE:FF.

 Dependencies
 ------------